 This is Week #25 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food and Wine Annual Cookbook 2010: An Entire Year of Recipes.

 The weather in Minnesota is always unpredictable, but we have had an extra dose of unpredictability this year.
 One day it feels like we live in Florida, the next we are in Alaska and the next Seattle.
 If you like variety, we're your place!
 Yesterday was a Seattle day, but I refused to let that keep me from lighting up the grill.

 This grilled corn turned out absolutely delicious despite the weather.
 And the mango-habanero butter I slathered all over it?
 Oh my dear goodness was it good.

 Start out by making the butter.

 1 mango, peeled and coarsely chopped

 1/2 habanero chile, seeded (I used 2 habaneros and it was spicy, but not over-the-top)

 Bring to a simmer and cook over moderate heat, stirring occasionally, until the mango is very soft, about 10 minutes.